AshGw/litecrypt/README.md

 ![alt text](docs/assets/GUI.png)

-**The place where everything comes together, a user-friendly software that combines the library's power into an easy-to-use application.**
+**The place where everything comes together, a user-friendly graphical user interface that combines the library's power into one easy-to-use app.**

 <details><summary>Check the GUI demo</summary>